DanielB159/GazeDetectorDataClient/README.md

 It also contains a module for synchronizing those recordings and organizing them.

 #### Architecture
-This implementation uses python’s PyQT5 for the desktop UI, and relevant SDKs for handling the communication with the camera and the glasses.
+This implementation uses python’s PyQT5 for the desktop UI, Azure Kinect SDK for handling the communication with the kinect camera, and the g3pylib python library for the glasses.

 #### Libraries and dependencies
 The used python libraries are listed in .devcontainer/requirements.txt file.
 To install them run the following command in the terminal command: